Controversies in professional sumo: Women and sumo

 Professional sumo excludes women from competition and ceremonies.
 Women are not allowed to enter or touch the sumo wrestling ring (dohyō), a tradition stemming from Shinto beliefs that women are "impure" because of menstrual blood.

 The female Governor of Osaka from 2000–2008, Fusae Ohta, when called upon to present the Governor's Prize to the champion of the annual Osaka tournament, was required to do so on the walkway beside the ring or send a male representative in her place.
 She repeatedly challenged the JSA's policy by requesting to be allowed to fulfill her traditional role as Governor.
 Her requests were repeatedly rejected until the end of her five-year term.

 In April 2018, during a non-tournament sumo event in Kyoto Prefecture, two women rushed to the aid of the mayor of Maizuru when he collapsed in the middle of the dohyō.
 While the women were attempting to provide emergency treatment, a referee repeatedly asked them to leave the ring.
 The chairman of the Sumo Association later apologized for what he called an inappropriate response, saying that he greatly appreciated the women's efforts.

 The view of those who criticize this continuing "men-only" policy is that it is discriminatory and oppressive.

 In general, women in the sumo world are only expected to be supportive wives of the wrestlers, and, in the case that their husband has become a stablemaster, a surrogate mother for all of his trainee wrestlers.

 The view of the JSA is that this is a tradition that has been firmly maintained through the centuries, so it would be a dishonor to all of their ancestors to change it.

 This was not always the case.
 Starting as early as the 18th century a form of female sumo (女相撲, onnazumo) was performed in some areas of Japan.
 In the cities it was more of a spectacle often associated with brothels.
 However, in some areas of Japan female sumo had a serious role in certain Shinto rituals.
 In later years, there were limited tours of female sumo that lasted for a time.
 However, female sumo is not considered to be authentic by most Japanese and is now prohibited from taking place beyond amateur settings.

+In January 2026, Sanae Takaichi, the first female Prime Minister of Japan, said she respected sumo traditions regarding women and would not enter the dohyō to give the Prime Minister's Cup to the winner of the top division at the grand sumo tournament.
+She decided to have special adviser Takahiro Inoue present the trophy on her behalf.